bowen0701/alg-ds-python/README.md

 Algorithms and data structures implementations in Python.

-The following are the main references I use and highly recommend:
+The following are the main references I use:

 - [Cormen, Leiserson, Rivest, and Stein (2009).
 Introduction to Algorithms, 3rd edition.](http://mitpress.mit.edu/books/introduction-algorithms-third-edition)
 - [Jordan's Berkeley CS 170 Course: Efficient Algorithms and Intractable Problems, a.k.a.
 Introduction to CS Theory.](http://people.eecs.berkeley.edu/~jordan/courses/170-fall05/) (free source).